Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Weather Flying is more like an entry-level book for Pilots.
 It’s not very detailed and relevant to modern-day aircraft operations.

-In this book, you will learn: What kind of weather to avoid and what weather to expect en route.
+In this book, you will learn What kind of weather to avoid and what weather to expect en route.

 Weather Flying talks about how to fly through challenging weather conditions.
 However, the author’s experience is in the United States, and this book is relevant for pilots that operate in the USA.

 Pilot weather is more enjoyable for newbies to read as it has many diagrams and images.
-On the other hand, Weather flying can be a monotonous read.
+On the other hand, weather Flying can be a monotonous read.

 Stick and Rudder by Wolfgang Langewiesche.